Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 throw new Exception(fullString);
 ```
 Then I could see I couldn't access the resource since:
-a) It was saved in the wrong namespace
+1. It was saved in the wrong namespace.
-b) It's build action was set to `Resource` instead of `Embedded Resource`.
+2. It's build action was set to `Resource` instead of `Embedded Resource`.

-(in my case, I misused a namespace from another assembly)